 - I made a quick tomato sauce for the pie, but you can use canned tomatoes or chunks of heirloom tomatoes.

-- Bake the pie until the juice are bubbling in the middle.
+- Bake the pie until the juices are bubbling in the middle.
 You can lift up a piece of zucchini in the center to check.

 - Cool the pie for at least an hour to allow the juices to reabsorb.
 If you cut it when it’s too hot the slices will fall apart.

 Click through the step by step photos to see how to make Zucchini & Riccotta Pie:

 Zucchini Galette in a Whole Wheat Crust is another way to use lots of zucchini for a light and healthy summer meal.
 It’s quicker and easier than pie.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.